rust-lang/book/src/ch17-01-futures-and-syntax.md

 In Listing 17-5, we begin by calling `page_title` for each of the user-supplied URLs.
 We save the futures produced by calling `page_title` as `title_fut_1` and `title_fut_2`.
-Remember, these don’t do anything yet, because futures are lazy, and we have not yet awaited them.
+Remember, these don’t do anything yet, because futures are lazy, and we haven’t yet awaited them.
 Then we pass the futures to `trpl::race`, which returns a value to indicate which of the futures passed to it finishes first.

 > Note: Under the hood, `race` is built on a more general function, `select`,
 > which you will encounter more often in real-world Rust code.
 A `select`
-> function can do a lot of things that `trpl::race` function cannot, but it also
+> function can do a lot of things that `trpl::race` function can’t, but it also
 > has some additional complexity that we can skip over for now.

-Either future can legitimately “win,” so it does not make sense to return a `Result`.
-Instead, `race` returns a type we have not seen before, `trpl::Either`.
+Either future can legitimately “win,” so it doesn’t make sense to return a `Result`.
+Instead, `race` returns a type we haven’t seen before, `trpl::Either`.
 The `Either` type is somewhat like a `Result`, in that it has two cases.
 Unlike `Result`, though, there is no notion of success or failure baked into `Either`.
 Instead, it uses `Left` and `Right` to indicate “one or the